cookietriestoprogram/unicodeconverter/README.md

 # Unicode translator
 In the second section of the program, UTF encoded characters are then translated back into their Unicode equivalent.
+**UTF-8 to Unicode** <br>
+- UTF-8 uses a variable-length encoding scheme, where characters can be represented using one to four bytes.
+The first byte of the sequence indicates the number of bytes used to represent the character.
+By examining the binary representation of the first byte, you can determine the length of the sequence.
+Each subsequent byte in the sequence contributes its relevant bits to form the Unicode code point.
+This process allows you to decode the UTF-8 encoded character back into its original Unicode code point, which can then be used to represent the character in Unicode.

 **UTF-16 to Unicode** <br>
 - To convert UTF-16 to Unicode, the inputted value must have 1 to 8 hex digits because UTF-16 has max length encoding of 16 bits.
 If the input is less than or equal to 16 bits or 4 hex digits, display the inputted hex digit as the unicode.
 Otherwise, separate the UTF-16 code unit into upper and lower surrogates.
 Then calculate the upper surrogate value by subtracting 0xd800 from the high-surrogate code unit.
 For the lower surrogate value, subtract 0xdc00 lower-surrogate unit.
 The two surrogates result must then be combined and added with 0x10000 to translate it back to unicode.